Common Causes of Car Accidents

 Texas law indicates that a person must bring suit for personal injury not later than two years after the date of a car accident.
 When a car crash causes fatal injuries, families also have two years to bring a wrongful death suit, but the limitations period begins on the date of a person’s death, which may be well after the date of the accident.

-The statute of limitations may be tolled (or delayed) when a victim has a disability that prevents him or her from filing a legal action.
-One disability could be a diminished mental capacity such as a coma.
-A person who is in a coma or has some other mental incapacitation could have their limitations period delayed until they are cognizant and capable of filing suit again.
+The statute of limitations may be tolled (or delayed) when a victim has a disability that prevents them from filing a legal action.
+One disability could be a diminished mental capacity, such as a coma.
+A person in a coma or has some other mental incapacitation could have their limitations period delayed until they are cognizant and capable of filing suit again.

-In addition, an individual injured in an accident as a minor has two years to file after they turn 18.
+In addition, an individual injured in an accident as a minor has two years to file a lawsuit after they turn 18.

 Contact Our Texas Car Accident Attorneys for a Free Consultation

-Did you suffer catastrophic injuries, or was your loved one killed in a car crash in Texas?
-If your accident was caused by another party’s negligence, you could be entitled to compensation for all of your medical bills, lost wages, and other damages.
+Did you suffer serious injuries, or was your loved one killed in a fatal car accident in Texas?
+If another party’s negligence caused your accident, you could be entitled to compensation for all of your medical bills, lost wages, and other damages.